leolaurindo/gixt/docs/cli-usage.md

 - Flags before the target configure gix itself (resolution, caching, manifests, execution, trust, timeouts).
 - After the literal `--`, every argument is forwarded to the gist unchanged.
+  - If the argument does not look like a flag and comes after the target, gix treats it as a gist argument automatically (no need for `--`).
 - Relative forwarded args are resolved against your original shell CWD so they still point at the same files when you run in an isolated workdir.

 ## Identifier resolution